mybest

 We gathered the 7 bestselling Cordless Vacuums and put them through rigorous testing.

-We tested the suction power of each vacuum on four different kinds of surfaces.
+We tested the suction power of each vacuum on four different types of surfaces.
 We started with wood and composite flooring.
-We scattered 0.75 ounces of debris on the floor and passed each vacuum over it one time on regular strength, or its equivalent if there is no such mode.
+We scattered 0.75 ounces of debris on the floor and passed each vacuum over it once on regular strength, or its equivalent if there is no such mode.
 We checked if the vacuum cleaned the middle of the floor and up against the walls and looked for small debris that had fallen from the brush.
 The product got a high rating if all the debris was cleared away.
-We evaluated products with a single brush that can be used on any flooring more highly than those that require you to change the main brush when switching surfaces.We used the following things for the debris in the test:Colored sandDirtCrumbsYarn cut into tiny pieces to mimic dustHairFluffy yarn cut into small pieces to mimic pet hair
+We evaluated products with a single brush that can be used on any flooring more highly than those that require you to change the main brush when switching surfaces.We used the following types of debris in our test:Colored sandDirtCrumbsYarn cut into tiny pieces to mimic dustHairFluffy yarn cut into small pieces to mimic pet hair

 Next, we tested each product on tile.
-We scattered 0.75 ounces of debris on the floor and passed each vacuum over it one time on regular strength, or its equivalent if there is no such mode.
+We scattered 0.75 ounces of debris on the floor and passed each vacuum over it once on regular strength, or its equivalent if there is no such mode.
 We checked if the vacuum cleaned the middle of the floor and up against the walls and looked for small debris that had fallen from the brush.
 The product got a high rating if all the debris was cleared away.
-We evaluated products with a single brush that can be used on any flooring more highly than those that require you to change the main brush when switching surfaces.We used the following things for the debris in the test:Colored sandDirtCrumbsYarn cut into tiny pieces to mimic dustHairFluffy yarn cut into small pieces to mimic pet hair
+We evaluated products with a single brush that can be used on any flooring more highly than those that require you to change the main brush when switching surfaces.We used the following types of debris in our test:Colored sandDirtCrumbsYarn cut into tiny pieces to mimic dustHairFluffy yarn cut into small pieces to mimic pet hair

 Moving on to carpet, we started by testing the vacuums on low pile carpet.
 Specifically, we used a Langsted rug from IKEA.
-We scattered 0.75 ounces of debris on the floor and passed each vacuum over it one time on regular strength, or its equivalent if there is no such mode.
+We scattered 0.75 ounces of debris on the floor and passed each vacuum over it once on regular strength, or its equivalent if there is no such mode.
 We checked if the vacuum cleaned the middle of the floor and up against the walls and looked for small debris that had fallen from the brush.
 The product got a high rating if all the debris was cleared away.
-We evaluated products with a single brush that can be used on any flooring more highly than those that require you to change the main brush when switching surfaces.We used the following things for the debris in the test:Colored sandDirtCrumbsYarn cut into tiny pieces to mimic dustHairFluffy yarn cut into small pieces to mimic pet hair
+We evaluated products with a single brush that can be used on any flooring more highly than those that require you to change the main brush when switching surfaces.We used the following types of debris in our test:Colored sandDirtCrumbsYarn cut into tiny pieces to mimic dustHairFluffy yarn cut into small pieces to mimic pet hair

 5. Ease of Use

 The main draw of going cordless is to make your vacuum easier to use, so you might as well maximize this benefit.
 Thus, we tested how user-friendly each product was.
-We created a cleaning course in a space with two sofas and a table and had five testers try using each product on the regular mode.
-We tested how easy it was to use when moving in a straight line, turning, cleaning around the legs of the table and sofas, and cleaning under the sofa, covering all the key factors.We evaluated each product based on the following criteria.Does it move smoothly in a straight line?Is it easy to turn?Is it easy to use around the legs of furniture?Does it feel light when lifted?
+We created an area to be cleaned that had two sofas and a table in it.
+We then had five testers try using each product on regular mode.
+We tested how easy it was to use each vacuum when moving in a straight line, turning, cleaning around the legs of the table and sofas, and cleaning under the sofa, covering all the key factors.We evaluated each product based on the following criteria:Does it move smoothly in a straight line?Is it easy to turn?Is it easy to use around the legs of furniture?Does it feel light when lifted?

-You’ll use your cordless vacuum daily, so you want it to be a hassle-free experience.
-Functionality makes a big difference, so we tested it for each product.We tested each vacuum on the following criteria, weighted differently depending on their importance when using a cordless vacuum, and added the scores.Is it light?Can you clean out the bin in one step?Do hair and fur get tangled?How much can the bin hold?Can the bin hold multiple cleanings worth of debris?How accurately can you check the remaining battery?Can it stand on its own?Is the brush self-propelled?
+Especially if you use your cordless vacuum daily, you'll want it to be a hassle-free experience.
+Functionality makes a big difference, so we tested each product for it.We tested each vacuum on the following criteria, weighted differently depending on their importance when using a cordless vacuum, and added up each product's score.Is the vacuum light?Can you clean out the dust canister in one step?Do hair and fur get tangled?How much can the canister hold?Can the canister hold multiple cleanings worth of debris?How accurately can you check the remaining battery?Can the vacuum stand on its own?Is the brush self-propelled?

 All product tests